No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 Paul Pignataro is an acclaimed author, banker, and M&A consultant who has written several books on these topics.
 This text is a practical guide to understanding and performing fundamental analysis.

-Pignataro uses Walmart as a case study to teach readers how to perform an in-depth analysis by walking you through all the steps involved in developing a sophisticated financial model.
+Pignataro uses Walmart as a case study to teach readers how to perform an in-depth analysis by walking them through all the steps to develop a sophisticated financial model.
 Each chapter ends with review questions, case studies, and other helpful material.

 8. Barbarians at the Gate